jubitaneja/souper-cgo20-artifact/SPEC.md

 (docker) $ $CGO_HOME/precision/souper-build/cache_dfa --knownbits
 ```
 You will see filenames starting with `knownbits_*`
-This may take upto 22 hours to finish on a machine
+This may take up to 22 hours to finish on a machine
 with 16-cores.

 - For negative dataflow fact: